drduh/macOS-Security-and-Privacy-Guide/README.md

 brew services start privoxy
 ```

-Alternatively, a signed installation package for Privoxy is available from [silvester.org.uk](https://silvester.org.uk/privoxy/Macintosh%20%28OS%20X%29/) or [Sourceforge](https://sourceforge.net/projects/ijbswa/files/Macintosh%20%28OS%20X%29/).
+Alternatively, a signed installation package for Privoxy is available from [their website](https://www.privoxy.org/sf-download-mirror/Macintosh%20%28OS%20X%29/) or [Sourceforge](https://sourceforge.net/projects/ijbswa/files/Macintosh%20%28OS%20X%29/).
 The signed package is [more secure](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/65) than the Homebrew version and receives support from the Privoxy project.

 By default, Privoxy listens on local TCP port 8118.